azuredevcollege/trainingdays/day4/challenges/02-github-actions-intro.md

 account.
 :::

-### Create a new repository
+## Create a new repository

 Create a new repository on your private or organizational account, but be careful when naming this repository.

-Just like before create a new repository
+Like before, create a new repository.

 See an example for naming your repository here: